Landfill gas: Production

 The first two depend strongly on the nature of the waste.
-The dominant process in most landfills is the third process whereby anaerobic bacteria decompose organic waste to produce biogas, which consists of methane and carbon dioxide together with traces of other compounds.
+The dominant process in most landfills is the third process, whereby anaerobic bacteria decompose organic waste to produce biogas, which consists of methane and carbon dioxide together with traces of other compounds.
 Despite the heterogeneity of waste, the evolution of gases follows well defined kinetic pattern.
 Formation of methane and CO2 commences about six months after depositing the landfill material.
 The evolution of gas reaches a maximum at about 20 years, then declines over the course of decades.

+Conditions and changes within the landfill can be observed with electrical resistivity tomography (ERT) to detect sources of landfill gas, and leachate movements and pathways.
+Conditions at different locations, such as temperature, moisture levels and fraction of biodegradable material, can be inferred.
+This information can be used to improve gas production, with optimal well locations over hotspots and interventions such as heap irrigation.

 When landfill gas permeates through a soil cover, a fraction of the methane in the gas is oxidized microbially to CO2.

 Monitoring

 Because gases produced by landfills are both valuable and sometimes hazardous, monitoring techniques have been developed.
 Flame ionization detectors can be used to measure methane levels as well as total VOC levels.
 Surface monitoring and sub-surface monitoring as well as monitoring of the ambient air is carried out.
 In the U.S., under the Clean Air Act of 1990, it is required that many large landfills install gas collection and control systems, which means that at the very least the facilities must collect and flare the gas.

-U.S. Federal regulations under Subtitle D of RCRA formed in October 1979 regulate the siting, design, construction, operation, monitoring, and closure of MSW landfills.
+U.S. Federal regulations under Subtitle D of RCRA formed in October 1979 regulate the siting, design, construction, operation, monitoring, and closure of municipal solid waste landfills.
 Subtitle D now requires controls on the migration of methane in landfill gas.
 Monitoring requirements must be met at landfills during their operation, and for an additional 30 years after.
 The landfills affected by Subtitle D of RCRA are required to control gas by establishing a way to check for methane emissions periodically and therefore prevent off-site migration.
 Landfill owners and operators must make sure the concentration of methane gas does not exceed 25% of the LEL for methane in the facilities' structures and the LEL for methane at the facility boundary.